 The official Apple advice on cleaning your AirPods (and AirPods Pro) is to avoid running water over them.
 Instead, use a cloth that’s slightly dampened with fresh water, followed by a soft, dry, lint-free cloth so ensure none of the moisture stays around.
 Make sure your AirPods are completely dry before putting them back in their charging case.

-You can use 70% isopropyl alcohol wipes, 75% ethyl alcohol wipes, or Clorox wipes to clean your Apple earbuds.
+You can use 70 per cent isopropyl alcohol wipes, 75 per cent ethyl alcohol wipes, or Clorox wipes to clean your Apple earbuds.
 Wipe gently, avoid the speaker meshes, and don’t use anything with bleach or hydrogen peroxide in it.
 Again, keep moisture to a minimum and well away from the openings of the AirPods.

 A dry cotton swab is the best tool to use for cleaning the microphone and speaker meshes, according to Apple — sharp objects that can cause damage should be avoided.
 When it comes to the eartips, these can be rinsed with water once they’re removed from the AirPods, but avoid soap and household cleaners and dry them immediately afterwards (and make sure they’re dry before reattaching them).